fracpete/python-weka-wrapper/doc/source/install.rst

 * matplotlib
 * pygraphviz

-Once these libraries are installed, we can use `pip` to install the remaining Python packages:
+Once these libraries are installed, you can use `pip` to install the remaining Python packages:

 .. code-block:: bash